Corning to buy out Samsung from LCD JV, signs 10-year supply deal

 Corning Inc said it would buy out Samsung Electronics Co Ltd's stake in their LCD panel joint venture in a deal that could result in the South Korean company taking a 7.4 percent share in the Gorilla Glass maker.

-The deal includes a new LCD display glass supply agreement between Corning and Samsung running through 2023 that will add about $2 billion to Corning's annual sales.
+The deal includes a new LCD display glass supply agreement between Corning and Samsung running through 2023 that will add about $2 billion (1.2 billion pounds) to Corning's annual sales.

 Corning shares jumped about 26 percent to $19.30 in extended trading on Tuesday.